-Dürr’s strength lay above all in her great physical condition, with outstanding footwork, good sense of play and mental strength.
-She fought on every point, brought every ball home, and her variations often made her opponents crack.
+Durr’s strength lay above all in her great physical condition, with outstanding footwork, good sense of the game and mental strength.
+She fought on every point, got every ball back, and her variations often made her opponents crack.

 “My greatest strengths are my physique and tenacity,” she often explains.

-A winner of Roland Garros at the junior level, she began to travel around the world with her racquets two years later at the age of 20.
-The best French player of her time, she achieved her first notable international results in 1965, winning her first tournament in Hilversum (at the expense of Edda Buding, 9-11, 7-5, 6-4), and reaching the quarter-finals of all major tournaments except Wimbledon.
+A winner of Roland-Garros at the junior level, she began to travel around the world with her racquets two years later at the age of 20.
+The best French player of her time, Durr achieved her first notable international results in 1965, winning her first tournament in Hilversum (at the expense of Edda Buding, 9-11, 7-5, 6-4), and reaching the quarter-finals of all the major tournaments except Wimbledon.

 “She was a tough girl.
 So I had a tactic: get to the net as soon as possible because, from the bottom of the net, she threw everything back, a bit like Chris Evert,” she told Roland Garros Magazine one day.
-In this final, Dürr once again demonstrated her mental toughness, winning the last set after being behind 4-2.
+In this final, Durr once again demonstrated her mental toughness, winning the final set after trailing 4-2.

 “While I was on the court, I remembered what my coach told me: I had to fight to the end because I might not get another chance to play another Grand Slam final.”

-She was the first Frenchwoman to triumph in Paris since Nelly Adamson in 1948, and the next would be Mary Pierce in 2000.
-She also won the doubles title, teaming up with Gail Sherriff.
+With the win, she became the first Frenchwoman to triumph in Paris since Nelly Adamson in 1948, and the next would come 33 years later – Mary Pierce in 2000.
+Durr also won the doubles title, teaming up with Gail Sherriff.
 The same year, she reached the semi-finals of the US Nationals, the forerunner of the US Open, where she was defeated by Billie Jean King (6-2, 6-4).

-During the Open Era, travelling with her dog named “Topspin”, her best attempts to add a second Grand Slam title to her record of achievements all came to a halt in the semi-finals.
-She reached a Slam semi-final on three further occasions, losing to King at Wimbledon in 1970 and then to Evonne Goolagong and Chris Evert at Roland Garros in 1972 and 1973.
+During the Open Era, travelling with her dog named “Topspin”, her best attempts to add a second Grand Slam title to her resume all came to a halt in the semi-finals.
+She reached a Grand Slam semi-final on three further occasions, losing to King at Wimbledon in 1970 and then to Evonne Goolagong and Chris Evert at Roland-Garros in 1972 and 1973.

 I remember standing at the entrance of a supermarket in Detroit with Billie Jean King and Betty Stove handing out free tickets!Françoise Dürr

-Dürr was one of the first players to sign a professional contract along with Billie Jean King, Rosie Casals and Ann Jones in George MacCall’s National Tennis League.
-She then joined the first Virginia Slims Tour in 1971, and in 1973 she became co-founding secretary of the WTA.
+Durr was also one of the first players to sign a professional contract along with Billie Jean King, Rosie Casals and Ann Jones in George MacCall’s National Tennis League.
+She then joined the first Virginia Slims Tour in 1971, and in 1973 she became co-founding secretary of the WTA Tour.

 “We started the Virginia Slims Tour with 16 players and no substitute players in case of illness.
-I remember standing at the entrance of a supermarket in Detroit with Billie Jean King and Betty Stove handing out free tickets! “she recalls in an interview for the WTA.
+I remember standing at the entrance of a supermarket in Detroit with Billie Jean King and Betty Stove handing out free tickets!”,, she recalls in an interview to the WTA.

-What next : an executive for the French Federation
+What next?
+An executive for the French Tennis Federation

 “Back in France, I was offered a job at the FFT, to be in charge of women’s tennis (1993-2002) and captain of the Fed Cup,” she said.
 “In 1997, as co-captain with Yannick Noah, we won the first Fed Cup in French history.”